 Air travel is still the fastest way to travel, but travelling by road offers many benefits and is one of the easiest, fun and cheaper ways for wheelchair users to travel and enjoy the picturesque natural landscape, world renowned game reserves, beautiful beaches and highly regarded wine farms around South Africa.
 Travelling with a wheelchair can present challenges but with some planning and preparation, small road trips away from home can help to break your routine and can often help to take our mind off your worries.
 There are various ways for persons with Mobility Impairments to enjoy travelling by road, whether you live in South Africa or are an international visitor travelling around South Africa.

-Persons with Mobility Impairments who don't have their own vehicle, or prefer not to drive themselves can opt for an accessible bus tour, such as Blunden Coach & Tours, which has been servicing the Tourist Industry in the Eastern Province and Nationally for over 40 years.
+Persons with Mobility Impairments who don't have their own vehicle, or prefer not to drive themselves can opt for an accessible bus tour, such as Safari Bus & Tours.

 Persons with disabilities who use wheelchairs and rely on Public Transport often battle to get around.
 There are however projects in place in certain areas, to improve Public Transport & make it more accessible to all persons with disabilities.
 Public Transport includes transport services such as: Buses, Trains & Taxis.